asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step2a.md

-The previous step deployed the Istio Pilot, Mixer, Ingress-Controller, and Egress-Controller, and the Istio CA (Certificate Authority).
+The previous step deployed the istiod, istio-ingressgateway, and istio-egressgateway.

-* **Pilot** - Responsible for configuring the Envoy and Mixer at runtime.

-* **Envoy** - Sidecar proxies per microservice to handle ingress/egress traffic between services in the cluster and from a service to external services.
-The proxies form a secure microservice mesh providing a rich set of functions like discovery, rich layer-7 routing, circuit breakers, policy enforcement and telemetry recording/reporting functions.

-* **Mixer** - Create a portability layer on top of infrastructure backends.
-Enforce policies such as ACLs, rate limits, quotas, authentication, request tracing and telemetry collection at an infrastructure level.

-* **Ingress/Egress** - Configure path based routing.
+[**istiod**](https://istio.io/latest/blog/2020/tradewinds-2020/#fewer-moving-parts) is the control plane, it provides service discovery, configuration and certificate management, and it's compose of:

+**Envoy** is part of data plane.
+Istio uses an extended version of the [Envoy](https://envoyproxy.github.io/envoy/) proxy.
+Envoy is a high-performance proxy developed in C++ to mediate all inbound and outbound traffic for all services in the service mesh.
+Envoy proxies are the only Istio components that interact with data plane traffic..

+* **Ingress/Egress** - They are Envoys deployed sololed and responsible for let data get in and out of the cluster.

 The overall architecture is shown below.